aba32824/js101-foundation-with-js/README.md

 ### Odd Numbers
 Log all odd numbers from 1 to 99, inclusive, to the console, with each number on a separate line.

+### Even Numbers
+Log all even numbers from 1 to 99, inclusive, to the console, with each number on a separate line.